neorning97/Master-s-thesis/scripts/gene_expression/gene_bin_expression/README.md

 every gene is evaluated independently for each condition, producing fair and comparable gene counts.

-**Why Kruskal-Wallis rather than ANOVA?**
+**Why Kruskal-Wallis rather than ANOVA, Mann-Whitney U, or Wilcoxon?**
-Log2 fold changes are not normally distributed across genes, violating the assumptions of ANOVA.
-The Kruskal-Wallis test is a non-parametric alternative that tests whether the median fold change differs significantly across bin categories (retained, adopted, other) without assuming normality.
+Log2 fold changes are not normally distributed across genes, which rules out ANOVA.
+Mann-Whitney U is a good non-parametric choice but only handles two groups at a time, and we have three bin categories (retained, adopted, other).
+Wilcoxon signed-rank requires *paired* data, but here the bin categories are independent groups of genes with no natural pairing between them.
+Kruskal-Wallis is the correct non-parametric test for comparing medians across three or more independent groups, and is essentially the generalisation of Mann-Whitney U beyond two groups.

 **Why chi-square in addition to Kruskal-Wallis?**
 The two tests capture different aspects of the data.
 Kruskal-Wallis compares